poliorang/poliorang/README.md

 <br>

-- :books: BMSTU Student ICS7 (4rd year)
+- bmstu student ICS7 (4rd year)

-- :mortar_board: Graduate Student of VK Technopark (iOS track)
+- graduate student of VK Technopark (iOS track)

-- :computer: Junior iOS-developer
+- iOS-developer (from a corporation with the letter YA)

-- :muscle: Pianist, photographer, singer, videographer, drummer and much more
+- pianist, photographer, singer, videographer, drummer and much more

 <br>